 The recipe calls for unsweetened large flaked coconut, and I may not have looked everywhere, but I had a lot of trouble finding this in any bulk bin in Calgary.
 Instead of searching in every nook and cranny of the city for this mystical anomaly, I just added it to my Nuts Online order.
 If there are any Calgarians out there in internet land who know where to get large flaked coconut here please help a girl out and send me a message, you’re good deed will be rewarded with bacon.

-- 4 large handfuls of unsweetened large chip coconut (about 3 cups)
+- 4 large handfuls of unsweetened large flake coconut (about 3 cups)